Les Baux and the old

 The first of the house’s three rooms currently takes the form of a

-terrace, but it is in fact the remains of this room, now open to the sky.
+remains of this room, now open to the sky.

 The paved floor, finely carved stones and the cornice decorated with

-acanthus leaves bear testament to the quality of the Renaissance
+acanthus leaves bear testament to the quality of the

-architecture of the building.
+Renaissance architecture of the building.
 Above the door, you can see the remnants

 of a staircase leading to an upper story that no longer exists.

-The Climate:
+The Climate.

 The climate in Les Baux-de-Provence, as